| lordbizarre's electric guitar & amp museum

 “lordbizarre’s electric guitar and amp museum” Leuven, Belgium, €pe

 All dates and data are based on my personal experience and knowledge of the Polish guitar brand Defil, no guarantee though !!

-hereby a chronological overview of "lordbizarre's Defil family".
-I don't state that's accurate but did it with the best of my knowledge of the Defil's in my museum.
+Hereby a chronological overview of "lordbizarre's Defil family".
+I don't state that it is accurate, but it's done with the best of my knowledge of the Defil's in my museum.

-Any comments are welcome if something seems wrong
+Any comments are welcome if something seems wrong.

-Since all guitars on display on my walls deserve some nicer background and/or wallpaper I use several extra's: some LP's (33 rpm); some singles (45 rpm); some schematics I've drown from the guitars and amps and also some old string packages.
+Since all guitars on display on my walls deserve some nicer background and/or wallpaper I use several extra's: some LP's (33 rpm); some singles (45 rpm); some schematics I have drown from the guitars and amps and also some old string packages.

 Those strings really add to the general view along the guitars!